-The ceremony is usually lead by a member or the clergy or a celebrant, but anyone who was close to the person who died can do it.
+The funeral service is usually lead by a member or the clergy or a celebrant, but anyone who was close to the person who died can do it.

 Many crematoriums can now broadcast ceremonies to mourners outside the chapel and even webcast or record them for people who cannot attend it.

-After a ceremony in a crematorium mourners the coffin is obscured by a curtain before for the actual cremation.
+After a funeral service in a crematorium mourners the coffin is obscured by a curtain before for the actual cremation.
 The coffin is also cremated.
 You can collect the ashes of your loved one a few days after the funeral.

 If your loved one is to be buried, the pallbearers will carry the coffin out of the church and return them to the hearse for a second procession to the cemetery.
 If the cemetery is associated with a church it might be very nearby, but some, such as a natural burial ground, can be much further away.

-At the end of the ceremony there will be an opportunity to view the floral tributes and messages sent to the funeral in memory of your loved one.
+At the end of the funeral service there will be an opportunity to view the floral tributes and messages sent to the funeral in memory of your loved one.

 After the funeral procession arrives at the burial ground the coffin will be carefully removed from the hearse and placed on planks above the grave whilst all of the mourners gather around it.

-The celebrant will say a few words, and may lead a prayer if the ceremony is religious , before the coffin is gently lowered into the grave by the pallbearers.
+The celebrant will say a few words, and may lead a prayer if the funeral service is religious , before the coffin is gently lowered into the grave by the pallbearers.
 This stage of the funeral usually only lasts a few minutes.

 Some burials will be preceded by a committal service, which is longer and more formal, but this is usually only for Catholic or Eastern Orthodox funerals.